Dogs like to be close to their owners. In their hearts, all dogs want to be lap dog breeds.

 Boston Terrier

 This is one of the first breeds established in the United States.
-Boston Terrier is known for their compact sizes and a big smile.
-Boston Terrier is gentle and amiable, which is why they can quickly bond with children and family members.
+Boston Terrier is known for their compact size and big smile.

 If you want a lap dog breed that requires minimal training, consider a Boston Terrier.